-- (A) The respondent has the right to accept responsibility for the charges, which will result in an administrative decision, or choose to have a hearing. - (B) In addition to the committee on academic misconduct and the university conduct board, the following university employees/officials are considered official university hearing bodies and may conduct administrative hearings of alleged violations of the code affording the respondent the same procedural guarantees as provided in the hearings conducted by a committee or board: - (1) The director of student conduct, or designee; - (2) The coordinator of the committee on academic misconduct, or designee; - (3) University housing professional staff; and
+- (A) The respondent has the right to accept responsibility for the charges, which will result in an administrative decision, or choose to have a hearing. - (B) In addition to the committee on academic misconduct and the university conduct board, the following university employees/officials are considered official university hearing bodies and may conduct administrative hearings of alleged violations of the code affording the respondent the same procedural guarantees as provided in the hearings conducted by a committee or board: - (1) The director of student conduct, or designee; - (2) The coordinator of the committee on academic misconduct, or designee;

-- (4) The chief conduct officer for the regional campuses. - (C) Students will be afforded the right to request a separate hearing and choose an administrative or board hearing, except under special circumstances when, in order to ensure a fair and just process, the hearing officer may determine the appropriate hearing body.
+- (3) University housing professional staff; and, - (4) The chief conduct officer for the regional campuses. . - (C) Students will be afforded the right to request a separate hearing and choose an administrative or board hearing, except under special circumstances when, in order to ensure a fair and just process, the hearing officer may determine the appropriate hearing body.
 Special circumstances include but are not limited to situations when multiple respondents are charged out of the same factual circumstances or in multiple incidents involving the same respondent.
 The university reserves the right to combine hearings for respondents.

-(Board approval dates: 3/2/2001, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)
+(Board approval dates: 3/2/2001, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016)

-3335-23-11 Notice of hearing and request for postponement.
+3335-23-09 3335-23-11 Notice of hearing and request for postponement.

-(C) Notice.
+(A) Notice.

-If a hearing is to be held, written notification will be provided to the respondent.
+If a hearing is to be held, written notification will be provided to the respondent, and in charges involving sexual misconduct to the complainant.
 The notice may be hand delivered, placed into a student's residence hall mailbox, sent by email to the student's official university email address or text message, which may direct the student to view the notice on a secure website, or mailed to the last known address of the student, by first class mail, no fewer than ten calendar days prior to the hearing.
 Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated hearing body, a statement of the student's rights, and information on the hearing procedures.

-(D) Postponement.
+(B) Postponement.

-The respondent may request a postponement for reasonable cause, which may be granted at the discretion of the university.
+The respondent and the complainant may request a postponement for reasonable cause or a separate hearing from other respondents, which may be granted at the discretion of the university.
 A request for a postponement for reasonable cause must be made in writing, include supporting rationale and be received by the person sending the hearing notification at least two business days before the scheduled hearing.
 The university reserves the right to reschedule a hearing for the first appropriate available date.